DAOveloped/Dynamic-DAO-Templates/README.md

 | DAOfederation | Federated governance      | Collaborative            | Multi-tier | Autonomous & Manual| Distributed         | Continuous audit  |
 | DAOsyndicate  | Syndicate-based           | Collaborative            | Multi-tier | Autonomous & Manual| Distributed         | Regular auditing  |
 | DAOcommunity  | Community-driven          | Voting-based             | 1000 members| Autonomous & Manual| Distributed         | Continuous audit  |

+### Governance Layers and Member Details

+The second chart delves into the specific details of each template's governance layers.
+It explores the semantics, member information, and governance layer characteristics in more depth.
+This chart provides insights into the administration, financial, governance, liability, and security layers of each template, allowing you to understand the intricacies of how these layers function within each template.
+It also highlights examples and details related to each layer, offering a more nuanced understanding of the governance structure and operations of the Dynamic DAO templates.